 typealias Output = BookTags

-// Step 1: Define the code under measurement
+// Step 1: Define what code you are measuring.

-func subject(from input: String) async throws -> BookTags {
+func subject(from input: BookReview) async throws -> BookTags {

 }